DDNStorage/net_sanitizer/README.md

 ## Supported modes

-The tool allows 2 different modes:
+The tool allows 2 different modes: client/server and all-to-all modes

+### Client/server ###

-- *Client/server*: in this mode, the clients directly communicate with the servers.
+*Client/server*: in this mode, the clients directly communicate with the servers.
 In other terms, there is no server-to-server nor client-to-client communication.
 In this mode, every server allocates an MPI RMA Window of `128 x buffer_size`, where `128` represents the maximum inflight requests a server can handle.
 In detail, the communication pattern mimics an RPC protocol, which is implemented that way:

 ```
                 Client                              Server